 3. There’s generally no way to tell what anyone is doing

 If I say that I’m treating a horse’s hock, it’s likely that we both know what I’m referring to.
 Everyone has agreed that 1) Horses have a hock, 2) It’s on the back leg, and 3) It has a certain appearance, both inside (X-rays and such) and out.
 If you want me to show you a picture of a hock – inside or out – I can do that.
 But that’s not the case when it comes to the myriad and fanciful things that get diagnosed and treated under the guise of “equine chiropractic.”

 The most commonly diagnosed “problem,” at least judging by a Google search (yes, I do it, too) is a “subluxation,” which is, well, um… See, the problem here is that there isn’t an accepted definition.
 Depending on how specific you want to be, you might call it a “bone out of place” (which gives us the lovely acronym, “BOOP”), or something as general as a “spinal joint problem.”
-I don’t see why you couldn’t call it a “boo-boo” and be done with it.
+I don’t see why you couldn’t just call it a “spinal boo-boo” and be done with it.